fhoering/mlflow/docs/source/projects.rst

 Execution guide
 ~~~~~~~~~~~~~~~

-You can run your MLflow Project on Kubernetes by following these steps:
+You can run your MLflow Project on Yarn by following these steps:

 1. package your project in a pex.